fommil/fpmortals/manuscript/wip.md

   def bar4(a3: A3): IO[A4] = ...
 ~~~~~~~~

-Our goal is to produce a `A0` given an `A1`.
+Our goal is to produce an `A0` given an `A1`.
 Whereas Javascript and Lisp would
 reach for continuations to solve this problem (because the I/O could block) we
 can just chain the functions